-My name is Christina, I'm 29 years old and I live in Munich.
+My name is Christina, I am 30 years old and I live in Munich.
 But originally I come from the beautiful Lower Rhine, more precisely from Kempen.
-A small, sweet town where every year the biggest Saint Martin's procession in Germany takes place (but that's just by the way...).
+A small, sweet town where the largest St. Martin's procession in Germany takes place every year (but only marginally ...).

-My first sewing course I attended at 14 and from then on it was very quickly clear: "I want to do something with fashion".
-Thereupon followed a school education as a clothing technical assistant and subsequently I studied clothing technology and made a master’s degree in the field of "Textile Products".
-The focus included material science, cutting technology and of course "process engineering" (so how do I sew what and with what).
+I attended my first sewing course when I was 14 and from then on it was very clear: "I want to do something with fashion".
+This was followed by a school education as a clothing technology assistant and afterwards I studied clothing technology and completed a master’s degree in the field of "textile products".
+The focus was on materials science, cutting technology and of course "process engineering" (how do I sew something and with what).

-I can still remember standing in front of a huge pile of down jackets in Vietnam and just wondering "Who's wearing all that ?!".
-And today I know that a lot is not worn, only discounted or simply burned.
+I can still remember standing in front of a huge pile of down jackets in Vietnam and just wondering "Who is wearing that ?!".
+And today I know that a lot is not worn, just squandered with discounts or simply burned.
 The market is simply oversaturated ...

 In Germany, many do not know exactly how clothing is made.
-Some are "shocked" that every piece of clothing may carry the label "Handmade".
-This is because every single seam is sewn by a sewing machine, which must be operated by a human being.
-There is no magic machine into which you throw the fabric at the top and out comes the finished T-shirt at the bottom..
+Some are "shocked" that every piece of clothing is allowed to carry the label "Handmade".
+Because every single seam is sewn by a sewing machine that has to be operated by a person.
+There is no magic machine that you throw the fabric into at the top and the finished t-shirt comes out at the bottom.

-And that's why I started Bara Studio!
+And that's why I founded Bara Studio!
 To show you how to sew your own clothes!
 So that fashion can be experienced again and you can relate to it again.

-What does it mean to sew your own garment anyway?
+What does it even mean to sew your own piece of clothing?
 What do I have to do with the fabric?
 And how do I operate a sewing machine?
-How much work goes into a side pocket, for example?
+For example, how much work is there in a side pocket?
 Or in a shirt collar?
-How do I sew pleats?
+How do I sew wrinkles?
 Or a buttonhole?

 All the best